yuxuanzhuang/batter/docs/tutorial.rst

 ------------------------------------------------------------

 This tutorial walks through a typical membrane ABFE run powered by ``batter``.
+The workflow applies λ-dependent Boresch restraints, runs the simultaneous decoupling/ recoupling (SDR) protocol with both interacting and dummy ligands present, and uses softcore electrostatics/van der Waals potentials so the entire calculation completes in a single leg.
 We will reference the maintained example configuration (``examples/mabfe.yaml``) so you can reproduce the steps locally and later adapt them to your own system.

 Installation
 ------------